d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ### Basic
 This preset only uses optimizations that don't affect the behavior of the avatar.
 * Removes unused components and blendshapes & bones from skinned meshes
+* Bakes non animated blend shapes into the mesh
 * Merges all skinned meshes that are always animated in the same way
 * Merges material slots that use the same material
 * Merges toggles in the FXLayer into a direct blend tree